 - Don’t make a big deal out of it.
 If you picked up someone’s pen, you are not a hero.
 Instead, defend a situation or a person rather than putting yourself forward.
 You can forget the “I”, and talk about the “we”.
 In Ophelia’s post, “I” becomes “my generation.”

-- Gauge each word to be strong and divisive without going overboard, rude, and not open-minded.
+- Gauge each word to be strong and divisive without going overboard, rude, and close-minded.
 What works best is: a shocking sentence + another one that brings context and explains that the “bad guy” is not you.

 Today I talked with some fools. 😡